phpbrew/Onion/README.md

 ## Compile package to Phar executable/library file

-An example, we use onion to compile our executable file `onion.phar`:
+An example, we use onion to compile our executable file `onion`:

     $ onion compile \
         --executable \